xeho91/personal-website/README.md

   - [Svelte] - a framework for building cybernetically enhanced web apps
     - [Routify] - for building routes for Svelte apps, automated by file structure
+    - [Iconify] - for injecting icons as Svelte components
+      - [Simple Icons] - a library of popular brand icons in SVG
   - [Vite] - a front-end tooling _(cold server)_ that offers instant HMR _(Hot
              Module Replacement)_ and on-demand compilation - powered by native ES modules